-In today’s digital age, it has become increasingly common for businesses, tiny ones, to seek cost-effective ways of working remotely while still driving growth.
+It has become increasingly common for businesses, tiny ones, to seek cost-effective ways of working remotely while still driving growth.
 One of the most popular solutions is to hire a virtual assistant or a freelancer.
 Both offer a range of skills and services.
 However, the question is: how do you know which one is right for your business?
 This article will explore the differences between freelancers and virtual assistants, including their types, talent, and onboarding.

-What is a freelancer?
+What is a Freelancer?

 Freelancers are self-employed professionals who offer their services to clients on a project-by-project basis.
 Also, freelancers are typically hired for graphic design, copywriting, programming, or web development tasks.
 Freelancers work remotely, and their talent can be sourced from anywhere worldwide, allowing businesses to tap into a global talent pool.

-What is a virtual assistant?
+What is a Virtual Assistant?

 A virtual assistant (VA) is a self-employed professional who offers remote administrative, technical, or creative assistance to clients.
 Such a person provides many services, covering email management, scheduling, social media management, and customer support.
 VAs are often hired to handle administrative tasks that free up a business owner’s time, allowing the owner to focus on growth and upscaling their business.

-Hire a virtual assistant or a freelancer?
+Hire a Virtual Assistant or a Freelancer?

 Deciding whether to hire a virtual assistant or a freelancer will depend on the work that must be done.
 Freelancers are typically employed for specific projects that require specialized skills, such as designing a logo or building a website.
 On the other hand, virtual assistants are hired to provide ongoing support, such as managing emails and scheduling appointments.